 We expect those who enter the program to make the full 24-month commitment.
 In the case of an unexpected termination, requests are considered on a case-by-case basis.
+Q: Would I be serving with fellows in the same city?
+Increasingly, fellows are placed in areas where there may be another fellow in the same town or region, but every placement context is unique.

 Q: Could I serve near home?

 If applying for the International Track, fellows will relocate to a different country from their home context.
-And if applying for the US-2 Track, a fellow will be placed outside of their home state.
 For example, if you are from Brazil, you will not be able to serve in Brazil.